icycoldveins/react-calc/README.md

 # React-Calculator
-followed a tutorial to build a calculator
+followed a tutorial to build a calculator using react